 At a minimum, NFG will implement the procedures outlined in the erosion and sediment control plan to minimize and mitigate impacts to hydric soils.
-Additionally, since the pipeline route was determined by the existing FM120 Pipeline location, NFG identified bell holes, push/pull points, and access locations to avoid and minimize impacts to wetlands where possible.
-As discussed in Section 17, Wetlands, the pipeline insertion method would cross 15 Palustrine Emergent (PEM) wetlands with temporary impacts totaling 0.26-acre, whereas the conventional open-cut method under the No Action alternative would cross a total of 33 wetlands, with temporary impacts of 4.10 acres to PEM wetlands and 0.23 acres to Palustrine Unconsolidated Bottom (PUB) wetlands.
-Timber mats will be used to minimize rutting and compaction in saturated wetlands.
+Additionally, since the pipeline route was determined by the existing FM120 Pipeline location, the FlexSteel insertion method of construction would allow NFG to locate bell holes, push/pull points, and access locations which would further avoid and minimize impacts to wetlands.
+Bell holes and push/pull points are not proposed within wetlands.
+The FlexSteel insertion method of construction would cross 23 PEM wetlands with temporary impacts totaling 2.1 acres; whereas, the open-cut direct bury method of construction would cross a total of 50 PEM wetlands with temporary impacts totaling 6.1 acres.
+Timber mats will be used to minimize rutting and compaction in saturated wetlands crossed by construction equipment during construction.